-The Committee of Management are responsible for the other information.
-The other information obtained at the date of this auditor's report is in the Committee of Management Operating Report accompanying the financial report.
+The Administration are responsible for the other information.
+The other information obtained at the date of this auditor's report is in the Administration Operating Report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.